mbodiai/embdata/README.md

 <details>
 <summary><strong>Pose3D</strong></summary>

-The `Pose3D` class represents absolute coordinates for a 3D space with x, y, and theta (orientation).
+The `Pose6D` class represents absolute coordinates for a 6D pose in 3D space, including position and orientation.

 ### Key Features
 - Representation of 3D pose with position (x, y) and orientation (theta)